kaizushi/picosite/README.md

 # picosite
+## Current Version
+The current version is 1.1.2 and it was released on the 23rd of November 2019.

 ## Introduction
 A secure CMS / site generator, which only knows how to read files you create.
 It has no code that can write to the system.
 It just checks for files.